-Since 2012, I have been coaching clients in private practice via skype, in 1-1 sessions.
-Additionally I have been developing, piloting and coaching programs in the NHS, DWP and in Public, Private and voluntary sector settings.
+Since 2012, I have been coaching clients in private practice, online, 1-1and group sessions.
+Additionally I have been developing, piloting and coaching programs in the NHS, DWP and in public, private and voluntary sector settings.
 Yes, I was literally on prescription in the NHS.
 Even with Long- term health conditions, it's possible to improve your subjective wellbeing and live life a lot more.

 I have worked with more than a thousand people, on all sorts of issues, assisting them to gain a fresh perspective, activate and motivate the changes that would lead them forward and away from the inertia of feeling stuck.
 As a behaviour and lifestyle change specialist, I work with you to identify your strengths and develop new habits and models that are sustainable over time.